Emotional Abuse

 A person with narcissistic traits doesn’t necessarily have a narcissistic personality disorder.
 A person can have some narcissistic behaviors and still enjoy healthy relationships.
 Even if we don’t particularly enjoy a partner’s narcissistic leanings, we still can develop an intimate loving bond.

 Author Victoria Summit describes narcissists with a little more flare.
-She writes, “narcissists cannot love, not like the rest of us do.
-They are arrested in some sort of infantile development loop and act like screaming toddlers with a temper tantrum when angry and run around like promiscuous teenagers when bored, which they always are since they have no sense of passion or follow through” (2013, location 294).
+She writes, “Narcissists cannot love, not like the rest of us do.
+They are arrested in some sort of infantile development loop and act like screaming toddlers with a temper tantrum when angry and run around like promiscuous teenagers when bored, which they always are since they have no sense of passion or follow through” (Summit, 2013).

 “Learn the facts about psychological manipulation.
 Learn the warning signs and red flags that tell you that you might have a manipulator on your hands.
 Learn how the human mind works, and how that makes us vulnerable to predators.
 And learn how a predator’s mind works too.”